Support the Cuban People vs. People to People Travel to Cuba

 - Avoid all GAESA-owned (military-owned) businesses.
 Here is a complete list of organizations that you must avoid.
 You cannot spend money or interact with any of them.

 - Engage in "Support for the Cuban People" activities consistent with a “full-time schedule.”
-So much like when you’re working, you have to follow the rules during your full-time schedule, but you’re more free to choose your activities outside of that full-time obligation.
+Much like when you’re working, you have to follow the rules during your full-time schedule, but you’re more free to choose your activities outside of that full-time obligation.

 - Support for the Cuban People activities include: